 Notes and substitutions

-- Ube (Purple Yam): Use pre-cooked fresh or frozen ube.
-Purple sweet potatoes like Purple Stokes and Okinawa Sweet Potatoes are excellent substitutes, as they offer a similar taste, texture, and appearance.
+- Ube (Purple yam): Use pre-cooked fresh or frozen ube.
+Purple sweet potatoes like Purple Stokes and Okinawa sweet potatoes are excellent substitutes, as they offer a similar taste, texture, and appearance.
 The natural color of ube varies depending on the variety.
 If you prefer an intense purple color, add ube extract to achieve your desired shade.

-- Coconut Milk: Use full-fat coconut milk for full flavor.
+- Coconut milk: Use full-fat coconut milk for full flavor.
 Alternatively, you can opt for evaporated milk, in which case you can enhance the taste by adding 2 tablespoons of butter and 1 teaspoon of vanilla extract.

 - Sugar: Feel free to adjust the amount of sugar based on your taste or the natural sweetness of the ube.
+You can also use condensed milk for a creamier texture.

 How to make this recipe